 Stripe is popular among businesses of all sizes, from startups to large enterprises.
 Its emphasis on customization and scalability makes it appealing to developers and businesses looking for a flexible and agile payment solution.
 Its diverse range of services caters to a broad spectrum of industries, including e-commerce, subscription services, and on-demand marketplaces.

 Established in 1998, PayPal has been a pioneer in the online payment industry, playing a pivotal role in the evolution of digital transactions.
-PayPal became an independent entity in 2015 and has since become a household name for online payments.
 With an extensive user base, PayPal has cemented its status as one of the most recognized and trusted payment platforms globally.

 PayPal provides a variety of services, including online payments, money transfers, and a digital wallet.
 Its services extend beyond eCommerce, facilitating person-to-person transactions and acting as a payment method for various online platforms.
 PayPal has also embraced innovations like One Touch, allowing users to make seamless and quick transactions across different websites and apps.